01-edu/registry/README.md

 ## Usage

-To pull from this registry you need to login first (with the password defined in [Caddyfile](Caddyfile)):
+To pull from this registry, you need to log in first (with the password defined in [Caddyfile](Caddyfile)):

 ```bash
 docker login docker.01-edu.org
 ```

-To check if the service is working properly, check the [logs](https://webhook.docker.01-edu.org/log.txt).
+To check if the service is working correctly, check the [logs](https://webhook.docker.01-edu.org/log.txt).

 #### Add an image